 When babies are born, their feet are generally soft.
 Proper foot development is essential in developing gross motor skills, such as walking, standing, running, and jumping.
 The bones typically strengthen under stress, and this is crucial for performing these motor skills.
 Each foot is made up of 26 bones, which amount to one quarter of the bones in the body.
 They will continue to develop and strengthen until approximately 18 years of age.
 Research has shown the feet will grow to half of their adult size in their first year of life, and the flat feet that most babies are born with will gradually develop into a full arch in their teenage years.
 The toes will develop strength when the toddler can walk barefoot while indoors as often as possible.
 When it is time to purchase the first pair of shoes for walking outside, it is beneficial that the shoe is made of flexible materials and has a sturdy sole.
 If you would like additional information about how your child’s feet will develop, please schedule a consultation with a podiatrist who can answer any questions you may have.

 The health of a child’s feet is vital to their overall well-being.
-If you have any questions regarding foot health, contact one of our podiatrists of Foot & Ankle Specialists of Nevada.
-Our Doctors can provide the care you need to keep you pain-free and on your feet.
+If you have any questions regarding foot health, contact Anthony Ricciardi Jr., DPM of Foot & Ankle Specialists of Nevada.
+Our Doctor can provide the care you need to keep you pain-free and on your feet.